-- 1. The Tribe shall continue to pursue funding opportunities for existing roads and proposed roads. - 2.
-Encourage a safe and efficient transportation system for the reservation. - 3.
-Inventory of all roads and road maintenance - 4.
-New roads and streets should be located in areas with suitable soils, slopes and drainage. - 5.
-Continued road safety through inspections of roads and bridges. - 6.
-Dirt roads maintained for schools.
+- 1. The Tribe shall continue to work on the safety through data collection of car accidents in order to obtain funds to have safer roads. - 2.
+The Tribe shall continue to pursue funding opportunities for existing roads and proposed roads. - 3.
+Encourage a safe and efficient transportation system for the reservation for a positive impact to economic development. - 4.
+Inventory of all roads and road maintenance, including identifying roads for schools and emergency responder's routes. - 5.
+New roads and streets should be located in areas with suitable soils, slopes and drainage to consult with the Hopi Department of Transportation. - 6.
+Continued road safety through roads safety outlets of roads and bridges.